 Considerations when selecting an adapter design

-IDT provides xGen Dual Index UMI Adapters, xGen Stubby Adapter and Unique Dual Index Primers, and a Custom Adapter Configurator tool that guides you through design of Custom NGS Adapters.
-Below we describe some of the design considerations you will want to take into account.
+and a Custom Adapter Configurator tool that guides you through design of Custom NGS Adapters.

 by the sequencing instrument: for example, the P5 and P7 sequences (Figure 1) enable library fragments to bind to the flow cells of Illumina platforms.
 Each NGS instrument provider uses a specific set of sequences for this purpose.
 IDT manufactures

 IDT provides several indexing options with its Custom NGS Adapters.
 These include both IDT and Illumina 8 and 10 base index series, as well as the ability to upload your own index files.

-from errors introduced during library preparation, target enrichment, or sequencing.
+from errors introduced during library preparation, target enrichment, or sequencing (Figure 2).
 Any identified errors can be removed by bioinformatics methods before final data analysis.
-Adapters that contain UMIs, such as the xGen Dual Index UMI Adapters, are available with a UDI design for detection of low-frequency variants.
+Adapters that contain UMIs, such as the xGen UDI-UMI Adapters, are available with a UDI design for detection of low-frequency variants.
 IDT Custom NGS Adapters can also be configured with UMIs.